 - are U.S. citizens (regardless of their location) or permanent residents of the U.S.

-The recipients will be awarded a $10,000 prize, and invited to attend the July 2022 annual meeting of the Foundation in Woods Hole, Massachusetts.
-There, they will be celebrated at the annual Forbes Lecture, attend a reception and dinner, and showcase their work at the Marine Biological Laboratory.
-The Trustees, at their discretion, may additionally award up to five Grass Trustees Recognition Awards, carrying a prize of $1,000, as well as mentorship and professional support from the Foundation’s network of Grass Fellowship alumni.
+The recipient will be awarded a $10,000 prize.
+At their discretion, the Trustees may award more than one Rising Stars award, and may additionally award up to five Grass Trustees Recognition Awards, carrying a prize of $1,000, as well as mentorship and professional support from the Foundation’s network of Grass Fellowship alumni.

 The Henry Grass Rising Stars in Neuroscience Award targets a key career stage when individual recognition and support are particularly significant.
 By recognizing individual scientists, the Award is intended to contribute to a critical reshaping of the demographics of research faculty.
 Its focus is on researchers at a crucial career stage, when many are, or soon will be, ready to apply for faculty positions.
 Independent research projects are taking shape, but few opportunities exist to garner outside recognition.
 During this vulnerable period, BIPOC and women scientists frequently opt out of academia.
 With the protracted length of academic training, the years following the dissertation may discourage gifted and highly qualified trainees from continuing in a research career track, as they intersect with concerns about career prospects, lack of support and recognition, job insecurity, financial concerns, and personal life changes, including family commitments and increasing related costs, such as childcare.
 The effects are well documented.
 While the number of BIPOC scientists graduating from PhD programs has increased almost ten-fold in the past decade, the diversity of faculty applicant pool and hires at most universities and medical schools has been little-impacted.
 Likewise, while women make up roughly half of biology PhDs, they hold less than 29% of tenure-track faculty positions, a number that has changed little over two decades.